Capsule Wardrobe Planner: How to Build a Minimalist Wardrobe

 How do you build a capsule wardrobe?

-I’m going to be honest with you.
-This is not an easy or quick process!
-At least it wasn’t for me.
-But it’s worth it!
+And I’m going to be honest with you; this is not an easy or quick process!

 1) Declutter

-Take out clothes that haven’t been worn in years because they
+Take out clothes that haven’t been worn in years because they;

-• Don’t fit well: This includes the clothes that are too small that you might fit in one day.
-I used to have lots of these “goal clothes”, but they ended up being a source of negativity in my life.
+• Don’t fit well: This includes clothes that are too small that you might fit in one day.
+I used to have lots of these “goal clothes,” but they ended up being a source of negativity in my life.
 When I got rid of them, I felt relieved.
 It was great to finally embrace my new me.

 buy a capsule wardrobe

-• Are not comfortable e.g. itchy sweaters
+• Are not comfortable: e.g. itchy sweaters.

-• Not in good condition anymore e.g. sweaters with pilling or rips
+• Not in good condition anymore: e.g. sweaters with pilling or rips.

-• Have a negative association
+• Have a negative association.

-• Are your “dirty clothes” that you use for painting or that you plan on repurposing as rags etc.
+• Are your “dirty clothes” that you use for painting or that you plan on repurposing as rags, etc.?

-You don’t have to throw these things away.
-The idea is to just take them out of your closet.
-They’re taking up valuable space in there.
+The idea is to just take them out of your closet because they’re taking up valuable space in there.

-Another decluttering method I recommend is Marie Kondo’s The Life-Changing Magic of Tidying Up.
 It’s a New York Times best-selling book.
-Marie Kondo was named one of TIME Magazine’s 100 most influential people!
+Marie Kondo was named one of TIME Magazine’s 100 Most Influential People!

-Her book focuses on only keeping possessions that “spark joy”.
-It sounds hokey, but it works!
+Her book focuses on only keeping possessions that “spark joy.”

 This allows you to see all of your clothes when you open the drawer.
-It’s so much more productive this way!

 2) Think about the different occasions of the year

-• Comfortable clothing to lounge in around the house
+• Comfortable clothing to lounge in around the house;

-• Work clothing
+• Work clothing;

-• Casual clothing when you’re running errands or meeting friends for lunch
+• Casual clothing when you’re running errands or meeting friends for lunch;

-• A wedding or formal event
+• A wedding or formal event;

-• Hiking or camping clothes
+• Hiking or camping clothes;

-• Work out clothes
+• Work out clothes.

 capsule wardrobe essentials list

 Make an initial list for your capsule wardrobe.
-Here’s an example:

 Tops: